cspwcspw/TinyBombe/Quick Start Guide.md

 that somewhere, for some unknown wheel settings, and some unknown plugboard settings, the ciphertext encodes the crib "BEACHHEAD".
 Can we find where the crib possibly aligns to the ciphertext?
-And then can we use the correspondence between ciphertext and the crib to build a *menu* (the graph of relationships).
+And then can we use the correspondence between ciphertext and the crib to build a *menu* (the graph of letter mappings, each at a different offset position i.e. a wheel setting that is a few steps ahead of the starting wheel position).

-From the menu we can wire up the scramblers to to eliminate contradictions.
+From the menu we can wire up the scramblers to detect and eliminate contradictions.
 Our goal is to find some rotor settings and plugs so that, when the intercepted message is decrypted, the rest of the resulting message makes sense.
 (Remember, the German practice in WWII was to change settings every day at midnight, so once the rotor and plug settings for a single message had